Azure/Azure-Network-Security/Azure Firewall/Template - Logic App and Automation Account for Adding O365 Rules to Azure Firewall/readme.md

 **2. Logic App:** The Logic App is scheduled to run every two weeks to trigger the Automation Account's Runbook with the `o365_rules.py` script, store the ARM template output in a variable, update the ARM template deployment with the updated O365 endpoints, and send an email to notify you upon completion.

-**3. Connections:** Many API connections to different Azure services are created for the Logic App to run as expected.
+**3. Connections:** API connections to Azure Resource Manager, Azure Automation, and Office 365 services are created for the Logic App to run as expected.
+Learn more about Logic App connectors [here](https://docs.microsoft.com/en-us/azure/connectors/apis-list).

 ## Deployment